 An introduction to the art of creating and analyzing deterministic mathematical models.
 Models of physical, biological and social phenomena.
 Topics vary with instructor; examples are predator-prey interactions, spread of epidemics, arms races and changes in global temperature.
 Mathematical techniques include phase-plane analysis of systems of differential equations and function iteration.
 Prerequisite: MAT 229.
 Offered every Fall.
-Levine 370-379.
-Selected Topics.
+Weaver 340.
+Mathematics of Finance.